• Skip to Content

 Experiential Liberal Arts

-All undergraduate students in the College of Social Sciences and Humanities are required to complete the Experiential Liberal Arts Requirement.
+All students in this College of Social Sciences and Humanities program are required to complete the Experiential Liberal Arts Requirement.

 Program Requirement